 All currently available scientific evidence indicates that the packaging used for bottled water is safe when stored sensibly as any other food product would be stored — at moderate temperatures and away from strong-smelling cleansers and chemicals — and the product is consumed by its “Best By” date.

 All of our “single-serve” bottles from 8 ounces to 3 liter that are made from non-recycled PET #1 plastic, as well as our 1 gallon and 2.5 gallon bottles made from non-recycled HDPE #2 plastic, are completely BPA-free.
+Additionally, all of our 3-gallon and 5-gallon bottles are made of PET #1 plastic, which is BPA-free.

 Our rPET bottles are made from recycled PET plastic that is carefully collected, screened and sorted to keep other types of plastics from entering the rPET manufacturing process.
 Given the nature and variability of the recycling streams, however, a small fraction of rPET bottles may contain trace levels of other types of plastics, which, in turn, could result in trace levels of BPA in the low parts per trillion range.
 For this reason, we consider our rPET bottles virtually BPA free.